Smoluchowski (crater)

 Smoluchowski is a lunar impact crater on the far side of the Moon.
 It lies in the part of the lunar surface that is sometimes brought into view of the Earth during periods of favorable libration and illumination from sunlight, but at such times little detail can be seen as the crater is observed from the edge.
 The crater was named in 1970 after Polish physicist Marian Smoluchowski.

-Smoluchowski lies across the northern rim of the larger walled plain Poczobutt.
+Smoluchowski lies across the northern rim of the larger Poczobutt, a walled plain.
 Nearly attached to the north-northeastern outer rim of Smoluchowski is the smaller crater Paneth.

 This is a worn and eroded crater formation that has still managed to retain much of its original shape.
 The remains of a small crater lie across the southern floor and inner wall of Smoluchowski, protruding outwards slightly into Poczobutt.
 A smaller crater lies along the inner wall of the southwestern rim.
 Along the surface connecting Smoluchowski with Paneth is an elongated depression in the surface that overlies the rim edge and inner wall of Smoluchowski.
 There is also a narrow groove in the surface near that site running from east to west.

 Apart from the small crater rim in the southern floor, the interior surface of Smoluchowski is relatively level and featureless.
 A few small craters mark the floor, the most notable being along the eastern edge.